ArpoArtStudio/digital-art-auction/USER-GUIDE.md

 2. **Full Address**: Shows complete wallet address
 3. **ENS Name**: Shows ENS name if available (e.g., user.eth)

+Note: Any changes to your display name after initial setup require admin approval to prevent abuse.
+When you request a change, you'll continue using your current display name until an admin approves your request.
+You'll be notified once your request is processed.

 ## Chat Rules

 To maintain a positive community environment, these rules are automatically enforced: